-- 2) Progress of the Company's compliance programs and risk management programs, and implementation status of the whistleblowing system were regularly reported to and discussed at the Corporate Strategy Council, a deliberative organ that meets for important issues in principle once a week.
-The deliberation result is also reported to the Board of Directors. - 3) Principles of Corporate Behavior, a set of principles to realize the Management Philosophy indicating the ideal direction of the Group, were translated into 17 languages and have been informed to the Group employees.
-Furthermore, to raise awareness and help them better understand the Principles, the Company has also established Epson Global Code of Conduct which breaks down the actions of the Principles of Corporate Behavior. - 4) To raise compliance awareness of Group employees, the Company set October as "Compliance Month."
-During that month, the CCO as well as representatives of operations divisions and each Group company transmitted a message concerning the enhancement of compliance awareness, a feature article related to compliance was posted on its company newsletter, workplace activities aimed at creating an environment with better communication that can prevent fraud and detect it early were conducted, and other activities were held.
+- 2) Progress of the Company's compliance programs and risk management programs were regularly reported to and discussed at the Corporate Strategy Council, a deliberative organ that meets for important issues in principle once a week.
+The deliberation result is also reported to the Board of Directors. - 3) Progress of the Company and each Group company's whistleblowing system and allegations are reported to the Board of Directors, Audit & Supervisory Committee, the Compliance Committee, and the Corporate Strategy Council in a way that whistleblowers cannot be identified.
+During the fiscal year under review, the Company's hotlines received and responded to 93 cases of consultation and report. - 4) The Company has revised the Principles of Corporate Behavior, a set of principles to realize the Management Philosophy indicating the ideal direction of the Group, which are translated into 17 languages and have been informed to the Group employees.
+Furthermore, the Company has also revised the Epson Global Code of Conduct which breaks down the actions of the Principles of Corporate Behavior and have informed the Group employees. - 5) To raise compliance awareness of Group employees, the Company set October as "Compliance Month."
+During that month, the CCO as well as representatives of operations divisions and each Group company transmitted a message concerning the enhancement of compliance awareness, workplace activities aimed at creating an opportunity to understand the Epson Global Code of Conduct and think about what actions to take were conducted, and other activities were held.
 In addition, the Company established regional CCO (R-CCO) in each region to support CCO.
 Upon defining a Group-wide target level, improvement programs are conducted based on assessment of each Group company to raise the level of overall compliance.

-5) With an aim to raise compliance awareness and promote specific operations, managers in charge conveyed their messages and e-learning was held to raise compliance awareness of Group employees through monthly enhancement programs for Information Security Enhancement, CS & Quality, Environmental Awareness, etc.
+6) With an aim to raise compliance awareness and promote specific operations, managers in charge conveyed their messages and e-learning was held to raise compliance awareness of Group employees through monthly enhancement programs for Information Security Enhancement, CS & Quality, Environmental Awareness, Trading Management, etc.